0x656b694d/a2b/README.md

    ```c++
    class Translate2B: public a2b::Translator<Translate2B, ModelB, std::vector>;
    ```
-   The result of the translation in this case will be an `std::tuple` of different `std::vector` types.
+   The result of the translation in this case will have an `std::tuple` of different `std::vector` types.

 1. Translate an object (or a collection of objects) by calling the `translate` method:
    ```c++